Maiadaa/pdsnd_github/README.md

 ### Description
 I used Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+This project also helps practice the git and github (version control) techniques learnt during the course.

 ### Files used
 chicago.csv